stvbyr/ddd-symfony-vue-todo-docker/domain-analysis.md

 It's funny/ironical: DDD says that your domain and business case is what matters most.
 Which implies that the same thing has different meaning in different contexts (User vs Customer for example).
 Or in DDD-words, we use ubiquitous language in different contexts.
 But then we try to describe DDD with terminology like "aggregate" that was meant to have the same meaning for everyone.
 But actually they mean different things to different people.
 This confused me a lot.
 Still does.
 But that just as a little side note.

+Here is how define the terminology:
+* Domain -> the combined knowledge about a business or use case.
+Most of the time there is a domain expert that knows the ins and outs of domain, their rules etc.
+* Subdomain/Bounded Context -> a clearly separated boundary between business concerns.
+Each of these contexts define their own rules.
+This means that the same things (a person) means different things in different contexts.
+For the sales apartment the person is just someone with payment information (address, credit card info) but for the marketing apartment it is actually important to know who the person is (age, interests, etc.).
+* Ubiquitous language: Based on the context we have to decide how concept are named.
+In the sales context the person might be called Account while in the marketing context they might be called audience or target.
+* Value Object: A dumb object without any logic that just holds information
+* Entities: Objects that have unique ID.
+Entities do not know about any database.
+Their properties can be made up of primitives, Value Objects or other Entities.
+* Aggregates: Compounds of objects that represent a concept of the domain
+* Aggregate root: The entry point into the aggregate.
+It is the thing(s) that context is concerned about.
+* Invariants: The specification or business rules that apply to the domain

 I have to admit that I didn't read "the book" yet and I all I know stems from articles and YouTube.
 But I will probably read it soon.

 ### Backend as single source of truth